• DeadlineStudy Details: 2 years full time, 4 years part time

 • OR relevant professional experience AND evidence of academic capability to postgraduate level

-If the applicant has English as a second language, then they will also be required to hold an IELTS of 7 and exhibit clear evidence of communication skills through the medium of English in the interview.
+If the applicant has English as a second language, then they will also be required to hold an IELTS of 7.0 (with no element below 6.5) and exhibit clear evidence of communication skills through the medium of English in the interview.

 Applicants will also be required to complete a Disclosure and Barring Service (DBS) check.
 Applicants who have lived or worked outside of the UK for 12 months or more may also be required to submit a check appropriate to that country.